 - Leadership.
 Inventory control managers are in charge of a number of employees who work with inventory.
 They need to be able to lead by example, resolve conflict, and take decisive action.

 - Problem solving.
-There are many issues that may arise like shrinkage, dead stock, or missing product.
+There are many issues that may arise like inventory shrinkage, dead stock, or missing product.
 Inventory control managers need to be able to quickly and efficiently find solutions.

 - Data analysis.
 Inventory is built around data.
 It is used to calculate reorder point (use our reorder point formula), lead time (what is lead time?), economic order quantity, and more.
 A good inventory control manager makes informed, data-driven decisions to help the business grow.

 - Organization.
 A disorganized warehouse is more of a liability than an asset.
 It's highly important for an inventory control manager to maintain order and optimize processes.
 An efficient warehouse typically has each product organized by the SKU number and product characteristics.

 - Attention to detail.
 Every mistake comes with a price.
 A manager with an eye for detail can avoid most mistakes and save the company money.
 This also includes paying attention to detail when using the inventory turnover formula.